segmentio/segment-docs/segment-app/sso.md

 ### A few gotchas to look out for:

 *   Different IDPs have different nomenclature for the Audience URL.
-Some call it “Audience URI,” some call it “Entity ID”, some call it “Service Provider Entity ID.”
+Some call it "Audience URI," some call it "Entity ID", some call it "Service Provider Entity ID."
 It’s likely there are only two required fields without correct defaults, and they correspond to the SSO URL and Audience URL values above.

 *   In all IDPs we’ve worked with, the default NameID option is the correct one.
 Make sure it’s using the emailAddress schema.